kripy/yes-slash-no/README.md

 # Yes Slash No

-Use Yes Slash No to, quickly, knock up a website that answers a question in the form of [Is It Christmas](http://isitchristmas.com/), [Is It Thanksgiving Yet?](http://www.isitthanksgivingyet.com/), and [Is Julia Gillard Still Prime Minister?](http://isjuliagillardstillpm.com/).
+Use Yes Slash No to, quickly, knock up a website that answers a question in the form of [Is It Christmas](http://isitchristmas.com/), [Is It Thanksgiving Yet?](http://www.isitthanksgivingyet.com/), [Yes, Margaret Thatcher is dead](http://www.isthatcherdeadyet.co.uk/), and [Is Julia Gillard Still Prime Minister?](http://isjuliagillardstillpm.com/).
 Classy.

 ## Installation